dmarx/obsidian_vault/Frustration.md

 > what is meant by "frustration" in the context of modeling critical phenomena, phase transitions, dynamic systems, and complexity

-In the context of modeling [[critical phenomena]], [[phase transitions]], [[dynamic systems]], and complexity, "frustration" refers to a situation where a system's components face conflicting interactions that cannot all be simultaneously satisfied.
-This concept is particularly prevalent in the study of magnetic systems, spin glasses, and certain [[optimization]] problems.
+In the context of modeling [[Critical Phenomena]], [[phase transitions]], [[dynamic systems]], and complexity, "frustration" refers to a situation where a system's components face conflicting interactions that cannot all be simultaneously satisfied.
+This concept is particularly prevalent in the study of magnetic systems, spin glasses, and certain [[Optimization]] problems.
 Here's a closer look at the concept and its implications across various domains:

 ### Origins in Magnetic Systems